Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Proximal operators

 There are now two cases.
 In the first case, $\alpha^* = 0$.
 Then by~\eqref{eq::thProx-dual-p2-2}, \( {(A Q^{-1} A^T)}y = - (AQ^{-1}d + b) \).
 Thus, if $AQ^{-1}d + b \in \textup{Range}(A Q^{-1} A^T)$, by primal feasibility, the pseudo-inverse is the solution whenever $\| {(AQ^{-1}A^\top)}^\dagger (AQ^{-1}d + b) \|_2 \leq \tau$.
 In the second case, $\alpha^* > 0$ and~\eqref{eq::thProx-dual-p2-2} yields \( \| y \|_2^2 = \tau^2 \) and \( y = - {(AQ^{-1}A^T + \alpha^*I)}^{-1} (AQ^{-1}d + b) \), because $AQ^{-1}A^\top + \alpha^* I$ is nonsingular, and where $g(\alpha^*) = 0$. \end{proof}

 When \(A\) has full row rank, the solution given by \Cref{th::thProx-dual-p2} is unique.
-When \(A\) is rank deficient in \Cref{th::thProx-dual-p2} and \(\alpha^* = 0\), the pseudo-inverse yields the minimum Euclidean norm solution of~\eqref{eq::thProx-dual-p2-2}.
-If the latter does not have norm at most \(\nu \tau\), no other solution does, and we must be in the case \(\alpha^* > 0\).
-The next result specializes \Cref{th::thProx-dual-p2} to the evaluations of the proximal operator for \(\psi_\tau(\cdot; x)\).
+When \(A\) is rank deficient in \Cref{th::thProx-dual-p2} and \(\alpha^* = 0\), the pseudo-inverse yields the minimum Euclidean norm solution of the linear system in~\eqref{eq::thProx-dual-p2-2}.
+If the latter does not have norm at most \(\tau\), no other solution does, and we must be in the case \(\alpha^* > 0\).
+The next result specializes \Cref{th::thProx-dual-p2} to the evaluations of the proximal operator for \(\tau\psi(\cdot; x)\).